 - Inspect all web traffic, including encrypted content using HTTPS inspection, which validates certificate chains and uses strong cryptography. - There are trade-offs and risks to consider with full inspection.
-See CISA Alert, HTTPS Interception Weakens TLS Security, https://www.cisa.gov/newsevents/alerts/2017/03/16/https-interceptionweakens-tls-security, for information on the risks and security implications to consider. - Use data loss prevention technologies.
+See CISA Alert, HTTPS Interception Weakens TLS Security, uscert.gov/ncas/alerts/TA17-075A, for information on the risks and security implications to consider. - Use data loss prevention technologies. - These technologies can help you detect malicious instances of unauthorized copying, transfer, or retrieval of data from a computer or server. - Block specific file types (such as executable files or .exe) from entering or leaving the network over both unencrypted and encrypted channels.